AlperErd0gan/football-league-simulator/README.md

 🔗 [football-league-simulator-1.onrender.com](https://football-league-simulator-1.onrender.com)

 You can test the app live using the built-in frontend or connect to the API directly.
+**Accessing live demo can take some time.
+Please wait 30-40 seconds for application loading**

 ## 🚀 Running the Project Locally